Findas/MC3/README.md

 You choose a product from the dropdownmenu and specify a quantity.
 After this you hit "Calculate and Save".
 The Materials will be calculated and put out in the Textbox and saved to "/user/documents/Minecraft Crafting Calculator/<quantity><Itemname>"

+Knowen Bugs:
+-Calculation algorythem does not work properly

 Planed features:

 -Mearge Itemfiles funktion